cuongdcdev/simple-php-ffmpeg-batch-video-cutter/README.md

 you need a working version of ffmpeg on Linux or working version on system path Windows

-( see how to install ffmpeg here: http://adaptivesamples.com/how-to-install-ffmpeg-on-windows/ )
+ for Windows,see how to install ffmpeg here: http://adaptivesamples.com/how-to-install-ffmpeg-on-windows/ for Linux, see how to install ffmpeg here: https://ffmpeg.org/download.html